 A secret to aging gracefully is feeding your body with foods that will fuel you, not weigh you down.
 While sugar is regarded as collagen’s natural enemy, turning the skin less elastic and more prone to wrinkles, sugar’s effect on aging goes deeper than that.
 Mounting evidence shows that sugar molecules may also be involved in the development of chronic degenerative diseases such as Alzheimer’s, diabetes, and cardiovascular disease.
 Fortunately, you can substitute sugar with healthier, natural options such as raw honey, agave and stevia.

-Get On With Coconut Oil:
+Get On Board With Coconut Oil:

 Dried Prunes For Strong Bones: